-Depending on the number of genes or variants, either a single panel could meet regularly to review individual genes/variants or subpanels could be established that willfocus on specific subsets of genes/variants.
+Depending on the number of genes or variants, either a single panel could meet regularly to review individual genes/variants, or subpanels could be established that will focus on specific subsets of genes/variants.
 These subpanels/working groups could then report to the entire expert panel to determine final assertions.
 The investigators should build on the experience of ClinGen Clinical Domain Working Groups (CDWG) and curation panels in organizing the work of the expert panel.
-Examples of ClinGen curation working groups can be found at: https://clinicalgenome.org/affiliation/.
+The following options exist for coordination of NIH expert curation panels with ClinGen activities: placement within an existing ClinGen CDWG if appropriate, formation of a new CDWG if appropriate, or support of a standalone "expert panel."